AvvyB/blender-multi-user/docs/getting_started/install.rst

 Installing Multi-User
 =====================

+.. warning::  Under development, use it at your own risks.

 Multi-User is often updated.
 You can keep up to date with the latest changes through the release notes on our `Discord Server <https://discord.com/invite/aBPvGws>`_.

 Download